About the Anthem MRX 540

 Speaker, Preamp, and Headphone Outputs: The Anthem MRX 540 features 5ch speaker outputs.
 7.2ch preouts, and a 1/4" headphone output.

 - Binding Post Speaker Terminals: The AV receiver is outfitted with binding post terminals for all speaker output channels (Front, Center, & Surround).
 The binding post terminals can accept up to 10AWG speaker wire, pin-connectors and banana plugs (single only).
-The front channels support 6-8 ohm speakers, while all other channels will accept 8 ohm speakers.
+The receiver supports 4 to 8 ohm speakers.

 - 7.2Ch Pre-outs: The receiver is equipped with with 7.2ch pre-outs (Front, Center, Surround, Surround Back/Height, and Dual Sub) to connect external amplifiers.
 The dual subwoofer outputs are parallel and not discrete.
 The Surround Back/Height preouts and an external amplifier are required for Dolby Digital+, Dolby TrueHD, Dolby Atmos, DTS-HD, and DTS:X.

 - Front-Panel Headphone Jack: The Anthem MRX 540 receiver is fitted with a front-panel 1/4" headphone jack for connection of a set of headphones.
 You can configure the receiver to mute its speaker outputs & pre-outs when headphones are plugged in or allow the speaker outputs & pre-outs to remain active even when a set of headphones are plugged into the front-panel headphone jack.